Minkowski content and fractal Euler characteristic for conformal graph directed systems: Proofs of Thms. to

-By the asymptotic given in \cref{ssasymptoticproof}, we know that for all $t>0$ there exists an $M\in\mathbb N$ such that for all $T\geq M$ we have
+By the asymptotic given in \eqref{eq:ssasymptoticproof}, we know that for all $t>0$ there exists an $M\in\mathbb N$ such that for all $T\geq M$ we have

 Clearly, $f$ is a strictly positive, bounded and periodic function with period $\aaa$.
 Moreover, $f$ is piecewise continuous with a finite number of discontinuities in an interval of length $\aaa$.
 Additionally, on every interval, where $f$ is continuous, $f$ is strictly decreasing.
 Therefore $f$ is not equal to an almost everywhere constant function.
-Thus, all conditions of \cref{periodic} are satisfied which finishes the proof. \end{proof}
+Thus, all conditions of \cite[Lem.~5.1]{KesKom} (whose proof works in exactly the same way for cGDS instead of cIFS) are satisfied which shows the statement. \end{proof}